Koenraad Elst

-Koenraad Elst ([ˈkunraːt ˈɛlst]; born 7 August 1959) is a Flemish right wing Hindutva author, known primarily for his support of the Out of India theory and the Hindutva movement.
-Scholars have accused him of harboring Islamophobia.
+Koenraad Elst ([ˈkunraːt ˈɛlst]; born 7 August 1959) is a Belgian author, known primarily for his adherence to the Hindutva ideology and support of the Out of India theory, which is regarded as pseudo-historical by mainstream scholarship.
+Scholars accuse him of harboring Islamophobia.

 Early life and education

-Elst was born into a Flemish Catholic family but he rejects Roman Catholicism and instead calls himself a “secular humanist”.
-He graduated in Indology, Sinology and philosophy at the Catholic University of Leuven.
-Around that time, Elst became interested in Flemish nationalism.
+Elst was born into a Flemish Catholic family.

+He graduated in Indology, Sinology and philosophy from the Catholic University of Leuven.
+During his student days, he was involved with Flemish nationalism.
 Between 1988 and 1992, Elst was at the Banaras Hindu University.
-In 1999, he received a PhD in Asian Studies from Leuven.
-His doctoral dissertation on Hindu revivalism was published as Decolonizing the Hindu Mind.

-Prema Kurien notes Elst to be unique among the Voice of India scholars in the regard of his having an advanced academic degree in a related field of their professional discourse.
+In 1999, he received a PhD in Asian Studies from Leuven on Hindu revivalism; his doctoral dissertation was published as Decolonizing the Hindu Mind.
+Prema Kurien notes Elst to be unique among Hindutva-leaning scholars in that he had a relevant academic degree.

-Works
+Works and ideology

 Indigenous Aryan theories

 In two books, Update on the Aryan Invasion Debate (1999) and Asterisk in Bhāropīyasthān (2007), Elst argues against the academically accepted view that the Indo-European languages originated in the Kurgan culture of the Central Asian steppes and that the migrations to Indian subcontinent in the second millennium BCE brought a proto-Indo-European language with them.
 He instead proposes that the language originated in India and it spread to Middle East and Europe when the Aryans, (who were indigenous) migrated out.
-According to Elst, the linguistic data are a soft type of evidence and are compatible with a variety of scenarios.
-The dominant linguistic theories may be compatible with an out-of-India scenario for Indo-European expansion.
+According to Elst, the linguistic data are a "soft" type of evidence and are compatible with a variety of scenarios.
+To Elst, dominant linguistic theories may be compatible with an out-of-India scenario for Indo-European expansion.

-One of the few authors to use paleolinguistics, he is deemed as one of the leading proponents of the Indigenous Aryans (Out of India fringe theory).
+One of the few authors to use paleolinguistics, he is deemed as one of the leading proponents of the Indigenous Aryans ("Out of India") fringe theory.
 The theory has been rejected by the scholarly community and is not deemed as a serious competitor to the Kurgan hypothesis, except by some authors in India.
+He has also written against the "Aryan Invasion" theory to defend the fringe Out of India theory in a blog piece for the Indian diaspora think tank Bridge India.